Man holding the hand of his daughter while they talk

 When we don’t understand why a suicide has happened ourselves and we can’t find the right words to talk about it or express how we feel, talking to children about a suicide can seem like an impossible task.
 We may worry about upsetting them, or saying the wrong thing, or somehow damaging their childhood.
 A few simple guidelines can help you navigate this difficult journey:

-- Don’t feel like you need to have all the answers – you won’t!
-You may have as many questions as your child and that’s ok
+• Don’t feel like you need to have all the answers – you won’t!
+You may have as many questions as the child and that’s okay.

-- Tell them what you do know in simple words and a few sentences and let your child know that you also have lots of questions and that you will continue to share information with them when things become clearer
+• Tell them what you do know in simple words and a few sentences and let the child know that you also have lots of questions and that you will continue to share information with them when things become clearer.

-- Talk to your child in words you know they understand.
+• Talk to the child in words you know they understand.
 Think about it as a translation.
 How can I translate what I want to say into words they understand?
 Keeping it simple helps.

-- You know your child better than anyone else.
+• You know the child.
 Try and hold in mind what their everyday experiences are and how they understand the world around them.
 This is the context in which they will hear your words.

-- Remember that this is an ongoing conversation which can be returned to and built on over time.
-An honest start, however simple, will make this much easier
+• Remember that this is an ongoing conversation that can be returned to and built on over time.
+An honest start, however simple, will make this much easier.

-- Don’t beat yourself up as a parent.
-This is painful for you too and you need to look after yourself in order to be able to do your job as a parent.
+• Don’t beat yourself up as a parent or carer.
+This is painful for you too and you need to look after yourself in order to be able to do your job of looking after them.

 Where to get support